professional photographer in san francisco

 WHAT IS THE BEST TIME TO GET MARRIED AT SF CITY HALL?

-Ceremonies at city hall hall are performed from Monday though Friday from 9:30 am till 3:30pm, but building is open from 8am to 5pm.
+Ceremonies at city hall hall are performed from Monday though Friday from 9 am till 3:30pm, but building is open from 8am to 5pm.
 If you like to avoid the crowds try to book your ceremony appointment first thing in a morning or late in an afternoon.
-Mondays and Fridays are usually the most busy days at San Francisco City Hall.
+Friday is the most busy days at San Francisco City Hall.

 HOW SOON CAN I BOOK MY CEREMONY APPOINTMENT?

 City Hall does not accept ceremony reservations beyond 90 days in advance, unless you are reserving a private space (4th Floor or Mayor's Balcony) you can book the ceremony a year in advance.
-Remember to book your license appointment first.
+Make sure your marriage license is valid on your wedding day.
+Marriage license is valid for 90 days from the day you obtain it so make sure you schedule your ceremony during that time.

 HOW MUCH DOES IT COST TO GET MARRIED AT SAN FRANCISCO CITY HALL?